experimentsym3/experimentsym3.github.io/_projects/2_project.md

 ### 🧠 Architecture Overview

-The CNN was designed with three convolutional layers followed by a dense layer.
-The best-performing configuration included:
+The final CNN model consists of three convolutional layers with ReLU activation and He initialization, followed by a dense layer.
+Max pooling and batch normalization were applied, but dropout was intentionally omitted after experimental comparison.
+Input data was normalized and augmented with horizontal flips and random crops.

+Key configuration:
-- Filter size: 3x3
+- Conv layers: 3x3 filters with 32–64–128 feature maps
-- Feature maps: 32-64-128
-- Fully connected layer: 512 units
+- Dense layer: 512 units
-- Max pooling, ReLU, He initialization
-- Batch normalization (before activation), no dropout
+- Batch norm (pre-activation), no dropout
-- Data augmentation and input normalization
 - Optimizer: Adam, batch size: 32

-This setup achieved over **83% test accuracy**, showing effective generalization and fast convergence with minimal overfitting.
+- Early stopping based on validation loss
+- 83%+ test accuracy achieved after ~100 epochs

+This architecture was chosen not for complexity, but for the ability to clearly isolate and interpret the effect of each modification.

 <div class="row justify-content-sm-center">
   <div class="col-sm-10 mt-3 mt-md-0">